itsaboutcode/iOS-SDK/README.md

 then the built-in Singly web-based authorization.
 In order for the Facebook application fallback to work, you will need to perform the following steps:

+### Configure Your Application at Facebook

+You will need to create your app at Facebook and configure it as a "Native iOS App".
 ### Register your app to handle Facebook URLs

 You must add the following to your Info.plist, replacing the 0's with your